 In a modern world with several transport alternatives and frequent travelers; numerous viruses, bacteria and illnesses are carried and spread all over the world every day without our knowledge of them.
 We are constantly in contact with people the moment we walk out the door exposing us to a plethora of viruses we are unaware of.
 And when we come down with a cold or flu, we would never know the source, the strand or even ‘seriousness’ of it.
 We merely do our best to recover.
 And for the most part, we do.
 Unless of course we have been provided with a label or diagnosis for our illness to which we often feel compelled to grip tightly onto and make it part of who we are.

 Certainly, it would be fair to acknowledge that it is ‘better to be safe than sorry’ in which case it would also be better to over than under react to a situation.
-But, wouldn’t overreactions just keep us indefinitely stuck in chaos and overdrive?
-And, with our genius imaginations, do we not think we could imagine an infinite array of high anxiety scenarios to keep us captive in fear for a lifetime?
+But wouldn’t overreactions just keep us indefinitely stuck in chaos and overdrive?
+And, with our genius imaginations, do we not believe we could imagine an infinite array of high anxiety scenarios to keep us captive in fear for a lifetime?

 What makes fear more predominant, concrete and superior to joy and well-being?
 Have we not created enough evidence of joy to claim its presence in our life?